russelljahn/glsl_toon_shader/src/ReadMe.txt

   *  implement ambient, diffuse, and specular light contribution

-  *  sample a surface decal stored in a 2D texture
+  *  sample a surface texture stored in a 2D texture

   *  implement per-fragment normal mapping